S2ang/HMM-and-POS-tagging/README.md

     z:
         It is an array that will be used for saving an index of the best prob thru best path.
     algorithm:
-         set the last element of z to argmax(best_probs[:,-1]) and go backwards thru best_paths and find the index of best prob.
+         set the last element of z to argmax(best_probs[:,-1]) and go backwards thru best_paths to find the index of best prob.
          Then save proper pos tag into pred.

 citation: